SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of RabbitMQ App install if not already present.

+* **`sumo.datasource`**.
+Fixed value of **rabbitmq**.
+* **`messaging.system`**.
+Fixed value of **rabbitmq**.
+* **`deployment.environment`**.
+This is a user-configured field set at the time of collector installation.
+It identifies the environment where the rabbitmq env resides, such as `dev`, `prod`, or `qa`.
-* `messaging.cluster.name`.
+* **`messaging.cluster.name`**.
 User configured.
-Specify the user-friendly cluster name which RabbitMQ belongs to.
-* `sumo.datasource`.
-Has fixed value of **rabbitmq**.
+Enter a name to uniquely identify your Rabbitmq cluster.
+This cluster name will be shown in the Sumo Logic dashboards.
+* **`messaging.node.name`**.
+Includes the value of the hostname of the machine which is being monitored.

 ## Prerequisites

+### For metrics collection

+This RabbitMQ receiver fetches stats from a RabbitMQ node using the [RabbitMQ Management Plugin](https://www.rabbitmq.com/docs/management) and converts them to OpenTelemetry metrics

+### For logs collection

 This section provides instructions for configuring log collection for RabbitMQ running on a non-Kubernetes environment for the Sumo Logic App for RabbitMQ.
 By default, RabbitMQ logs are stored in a log file.

 Follow the instructions to set up log collection:

-1. **Configure logging in RabbitMQ**.
-RabbitMQ supports logging via the following methods: local text log files, syslog and stdout.
-RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, none.
+1. RabbitMQ logs have six levels of verbosity: debug, info, warning, error, critical, none.
 For details please visit this [page](https://www.rabbitmq.com/logging.html#log-levels).
 For the dashboards to work properly, log level needs to be set to **debug**.
 Default log level is **info**.
 All logging settings are located in [RabbitMQ.conf](https://www.rabbitmq.com/logging.html).
-2. **Configure RabbitMQ to write log lines to a local file**.
+2. Configure RabbitMQ to write log lines to a local file.
 By default, RabbitMQ logs are stored in `/var/log/rabbitmq/rabbit@<hostname>.log`.
 The default directory for log files is listed in the `RabbitMQ.conf` file.
 To configure the log output destination to a log file, use one of the following settings, either in the [configuration file](https://www.rabbitmq.com/logging.html).
 Edit or create `/etc/rabbitmq/rabbitmq.conf` file config:
   ```
   log.dir = /var/log/rabbitmq
   log.file = rabbitmq.log